-Some of the methods of Class are:

-getClass() returns the class for any object.

-getDeclaredFields() returns an array of all fields in a class.

-getDeclaredMethods() returns an array of all methods in a class.

-newlnstance() creates an instance of the class. getInterfaces() returns an array of interfaces getParameterTypes() returns an array of Class getModifiers() returns an integer representing which modifiers it has.
+Some of the methods of Class are: getClass() returns the class for any object. getDeclaredFields() returns an array of all fields in a class. getDeclaredMethods() returns an array of all methods in a class. newInstance() creates an instance of the class. getInterfaces() returns an array of interfaces Some of the methods of Method are: getParameterTypes() returns an array of Class getModifiers() returns an integer representing which modifiers it has. invoke(Object, Object[]) calls the method.